abenson/minitalk/minitalk.1.md

   ~ File to use as "room".
 Must have read/write permissions.

 NICK
   ~ Specify nick to use.
 Default is current username.
+Must be 1-15 characters in length, and must only contain numbers and letters.

 # EXAMPLE